Create a

 Culture is a core decision-making factor

-Company culture is often overlooked and misunderstood, but the choices made in shaping it are core to the character of an organization.
+Company culture is often overlooked and misunderstood, but the choices made in shaping it are central to an organization's character.
 Further, integrating culture into decision-making processes is undoubtedly a strategic benefit.
 By acknowledging the nuance of competing values, anticipating the cultural impact of major and minor choices, and building a visible context, organizations develop the capability of a lasting competitive cultural advantage.
 It creates internal alignment, executes on successful change, and sustains the workforce.

 Relevant Practices & Tools